Community Interest Company

 Mission and social mission

 Working collaboratively with diverse partners to enable the evolution of innovations which can impact lives all over the world.

 As a social enterprise IDEMS is also guided by its social mission.
 The social mission splits into three major components:

-- Development: Enabling innovations to flourish the improve quality of life.
+- Development.
+Enabling innovations to flourish to improve quality of life.

 IDEMS staffing model aims to apply the same model to all contributors whatever their level of expertise and wherever in the world they are based.